 You’ve read the books, watched the films and mourned the ending of the world’s most loved fantasy series.
-BUT the magic still lives on - it’s time to walk in the footsteps of our favourite witches and wizards and re-live some of the most iconic moments in Harry Potter history.
+BUT the magic still lives on.
+In fact, winter is the perfect time to cosy up and binge on the films all over again.
+Or, if you want to get closer to the magic, it’s also a great time to walk in the footsteps of our favourite witches and wizards and re-live some of the most iconic moments in Harry Potter history.

 That’s right, the world of witchcraft and wizardry is closer than you ever imagined with the UK playing home to some of the most infamous Harry Potter moments.
 So grab your wand, throw on your invisibility cloak and head to the UK’s most magical Harry Potter filming locations…

-Throwing it back to where it all began, the Reptile House at the London Zoo plays as an infamous moment in the first Harry Potter and the Philosopher’s Stone film.
-The location sets the scene where Harry learns he is not just your everyday 11 year old, speaking to snakes whilst out with the Dursleys.
+Throwing it back to where it all began, the Reptile House at the London Zoo hosts an infamous moment in the first Harry Potter and the Philosopher’s Stone film.
+The location sets the scene where Harry learns he is not just your every day 11-year-old, speaking to snakes while out with the Dursleys!

-Maybe one of the most legendary Harry Potter locations, King’s Cross station plays home to the iconic platform 9 ¾ where Harry nervously makes his way to The Hogwarts Express.
-Situated in the arched wall between platforms 9, 10 and 11, the disappearing trolley provides the perfect picture opp for all you Potter fans.
+Maybe one of the most legendary Harry Potter locations, King’s Cross station also in London plays home to the iconic platform 9¾ where Harry nervously makes his way to The Hogwarts Express.
+Situated in the arched wall between platforms 9, 10 and 11, the disappearing trolley provides the perfect photo opp for all you Potter fans.

-Just pop next door to King’s Cross and you won’t miss this incredible neo-gothic building, St Pancras International.
+Just pop next door and you won’t miss this incredible neo-gothic building, St Pancras International.
 The exterior of the building is the setting for where the Weasley’s magical Ford Anglia takes off in Harry Potter and the Chamber of Secrets.

-Situated between Bank and Tower Hill, Lendenhall Market is famous for much more than being one of London’s oldest markets, doubling up as the exterior for Diagon Alley and the Leaky Cauldron.
-You may not find your chosen wand in Ollivanders, but the market sure is a great place to grab a bite to eat or do some non-magic related shopping.
+Situated between Bank and Tower Hill, Lendenhall Market is famous among us muggles for being one of London’s oldest markets.
+Buuuut it also doubles up as the exterior for Diagon Alley and the Leaky Cauldron!
+You may not find your chosen wand in Ollivanders, but the market is still a great place to grab a bite to eat or do some non-magic related shopping.

-Featured in a dark and eerie London, The Millennium Bridge briefly hosts as the setting in Harry Potter and the Half-Blood Prince before being destroyed by death eaters.
+Featured in a dark and eerie London, the Millennium Bridge is the setting in Harry Potter and the Half-Blood Prince before being destroyed by death eaters.
 But don’t fear, thanks to CGI the futuristic bridge is still standing strong and links the Bankside with the City of London.
 Expect some incredible views at a pinnacle point along The Thames River.

 Used for some of the exterior shots of Hogwarts Castle in both Harry Potter and the Philosopher’s Stone and Harry Potter and the Chamber of Secrets, Alnwick Castle is the setting where Harry and his classmates took their flying lessons with Madame Hooch.
 The castle offers a whole load of medieval and magical activities including Broomstick Training classes for anyone who fancies their chances on the Quidditch team.

-Goathland Station on the North Yorkshire Moors Railway was transformed into Hogsmeade station in Harry Potter & The Philosopher’s Stone.
-The final stop for the Hogwarts Express formed as the location where Harry, Hermione and Ron step out into the wizarding world of Hogwarts for the very first time.
+But perhaps the most magical location of all is Goathland Station on the North Yorkshire Moors Railway.
+This setting was transformed into Hogsmeade station in Harry Potter & The Philosopher’s Stone.
+The final stop for the Hogwarts Express saw Harry, Hermione and Ron step out into the wizarding world of Hogwarts for the very first time.